sealuzh/benchmark-instability-prediction-replication-package/README.md

 # Predicting Unstable Software Benchmarks Using Static Source Code Features

-## Replication package

-This replication package can be used to replicate the study we performed in our paper with the title *Predicting Unstable Software Benchmarks Using Static Source Code Features* authored by Christoph Laaber, Mikael Basmaci, and Pasquale Salza.
+This replication package of the paper *Predicting Unstable Software Benchmarks Using Static Source Code Features* authored by Christoph Laaber, Mikael Basmaci, and Pasquale Salza.

 This replication package is also available on GitHub:  [sealuzh/benchmark-instability-prediction-replication-package](https://github.com/sealuzh/benchmark-instability-prediction-replication-package).

-### Approach
+## Approach
 [`approach/`](approach/) contains all data and scripts of our approach, including feature extraction and combination, variability computation, and generating the resulting files for the machine learning part in [`study/`](study/).
 The approach's [README](approach/README.md) contains detailed information.

-### Study
+## Study

 [`study/`](study/) contains the majority of the data and scripts to completely reproduce the study we conducted to evaluate our approach.